 Many of us complete the quilt top but hesitate when it comes to quilting on our home machines.
 Cindy’s easy manner takes you from marking and basting to straight-line stitching and then on to continuous free-motion quilting.
 Feathers are included as well as turning, placement, and stitching techniques.
 Learn to anchor your piece and determine the order in which things get quilted.
 Know which foot to use and what to do with feed dogs.
 Cindy Seitz-Krug also demonstrates how a large quilt can be successfully quilted on a domestic home machine.
 This beginner’s class takes the mystique out of quilting on your very own sewing machine and gives you the skills you need to sew your projects from start to finish.
-For your convenience, this class can be purchased for online viewing or purchased on DVD.

 Check items to add to cart or select all LIST PDF

 Checkboxes indicate items available for purchase from shop.americanquilter.com

 - Batting: (2)–18" squares (avoid thick polyester)

 - Off-white 100% cotton (Aurifil, Mettler Silk Finish, Masterpiece, or Prescencia all work well)

 - 1 bobbin with off-white cotton